 My first DSLR was part of the Canon Rebel line, which is such a great starter camera.

-I wanted new camera lenses but preferred to buy a full frame camera first, rather than lenses for my cropped-frame Rebel that wouldn’t fit a more professional full-frame camera later on (read here about cropped-frame vs. full-frame sensors).
+I wanted new camera lenses but preferred to buy a full-frame camera first, rather than lenses for my cropped frame Rebel that wouldn’t fit a more professional full-frame camera later on (read here about cropped frame vs. full-frame sensors).

 The quality of photos is phenomenal and I find it very easy to use (especially after so many years of practice with my Rebel).

 Canon PowerShot G9 X Mark II

 Sometimes we’re out walking through a city for hours and lugging a large camera with a heavy lens has more than once left me with back and knee pain.

 It’s very inconspicuous when I want to take photos in the street without alarming passersby who tend to tense up if they think they’re at the business end of a huge DSLR.

 EF 24-105mm f/4L IS USM Lens

 It may not sound like much but if you’re lugging this on your back all day you’re definitely going to feel it.
 It’s a pricey lens but it’s absolutely worth it.

 Canon EF 50mm f/1.8

-This lens is tiny, it's cheap (only $125), and takes great shots.
-It's ideal for portraits but I like it for street photography as well.
-It's unassuming and being a fixed lens, it forces me to explore new angles and walk around to get the right shot.
+It’s ideal for portraits but I like it for street photography as well.
+The fixed focal length forces me to move physically to frame the shot and get creative.